 4. Drain And Store Your Lawn Equipment

 Over time, unused fuel goes through chemical changes that create deposits and destroy your lawn equipment.
-So drain the tanks of your lawn mower, leaf blower, and weed eater before storing them.
-Fall is also an excellent time to get your lawn mower blades sharpened so they’ll be ready for next Spring.
+So drain the tanks of your lawnmower, leaf blower, and weed eater before storing them.
+Fall is also an excellent time to get the blades sharpened so they’ll be ready for next Spring.